Planning for severe weather? Here's what to pack in your go-bag

 - Extra clothes

 Our team of savvy editors independently handpicks all recommendations.
-If you purchase through our links, the USA Today Network may earn a commission.
+If you purchase through our links, the Paste BN Network may earn a commission.
 Prices were accurate at the time of publication but may change.